onfido/api-java-client/docs/DefaultApi.md

 <a name="uploadDocument"></a>
 # **uploadDocument**
-> Document uploadDocument(applicantId, type, file, side)
+> Document uploadDocument(applicantId, type, file, side, issuingCountry)

 Upload a document